Coffee is so much more than just a drink many of us reach for every day.

 If you love coffee as much as you love investigating societal, environmental, and economic issues, you'll easily find yourself engrossed in this book.

-Take note, though: If you already have an opinion about the issue being tackled here, you might want to approach the book with an open mind.
+Take note, though: if you already have an opinion about the issue being addressed here, you may want to approach the book with an open mind.

 8. The Curious Barista's Guide to Coffee